 The dark chocolate chunks were a last minute whim.
 I was watching the pale cameo pink ice cream churn around in the machine and my chocoholic side got the better of me.
 I grabbed a couple of dark chocolate bars, chopped them up and threw them in.
+Good decision.

 I broke out my new ice cream maker for this recipe.
 It’s the same one I used to have but got rid of in a fit of ‘lightening our load’ when we moved a couple of years ago.
 It’s so quick and easy and I love that you can watch the whole process through the open top.
 I dipped my spoon in a couple of times while it was churning.

-Roasting the rhubarb brings out and intensifies the flavor.
 It only takes a few minutes in a hot oven.
 The puree is added to sugar, heavy cream and milk and then into the machine.
 If you don’t have an ice cream maker you can make this with a food processor or good blender.
 Check out my Blackberry Ice Cream post for details.
 Basically you freeze the mixture in a large zip lock baggie and then break it up into your processor and process till smooth and creamy.
 It works!

 I know most people would have started off with plain vanilla or chocolate for their first try.
 But I couldn’t resist jumping right in and experimenting.
 If you’re going to make flavors that you can easily find in every grocery store, what’s the point of having an ice cream maker?

-- 1 lb fresh rhubarb, washed, trimmed, and cut in 2 inch chunks.
+- 1 lb fresh rhubarb washed, trimmed, and cut in 2 inch chunks.